artefactual/archivematica/src/archivematica/dashboard/install/README.md

 ### CSP variables

 These variables specify the behaviour of the Content Security Policy (CSP) headers.
-CSP is enabled by default.
+CSP is enabled by default, and supporting browsers also enforce Trusted Types as part of the default policy.
 Set `ARCHIVEMATICA_DASHBOARD_DASHBOARD_CSP_ENABLED=false` to opt out temporarily.

 - **`CSP_SETTINGS_FILE`**: